 Mornington Central Shopping Centre is built on the site of the former Mornington railway station.

-Every Wednesday, Mornington Main Street comes alive with the Street Market.
-Colourful stalls selling everything from hand made soaps, organic skin care, fresh produce and sensational home made fudge.
+Every Wednesday Mornington Main Street comes alive with the street market.
+Colourful stalls selling everything from hand made soaps, organic skin care, fresh produce and sensational home made fudge are to be found.

 Fossil beach is a significant fossil site with evidence of Australia’s sea life from 10 to 15 million years ago.
 The fossils were discovered in 1854 in the limestone cliffs.
 Most of the fossils have now been removed.
 Access is via the track from the cliff path near Bentons Road (near the picnic area).

-Fresh brewed coffee is a must have for weekends away and Mornington coffee is second to none with great coffee haunts around the town.
-Here are a few to check out when head down to this beautiful end of the world.
+Freshly brewed coffee is a must-have for weekends away and the Mornington Peninsula is second to none with great coffee haunts around the towns.
+Here are just a few to check out when you head down to this beautiful part of the world.

 As the name suggests, Flower Girls is a florist, come coffee shop.
-Feel like you are sitting in a Parisian café surrounded by fresh flowers.
+Here, you will feel like you are sitting in a Parisian café surrounded by fresh flowers.

 Whether it’s wandering down the main street with its cosmopolitan vibe, alfresco cafes lining the paved streets and vast bay views, or losing yourself in the many art galleries and boutique book shops, Mornington is a colourful hub of arts and entertainment.

-Beaches, wineries, shopping, arts and antiques are all at your fingertips in a township that dates back to 1856, where original historical buildings stand proudly among modern architecture.
+Beaches, wineries, shopping, arts and antiques are all at your fingertips in a township that dates back to 1856.